moon1ock/AndriyMetrics/README.md

 In this repository you can find the algorithm for the _Depth_ _Uniqueness_ & _Interdisciplinarity_ metrics calculation for _Microsoft Academic Graph_ _(MAG)_.

+The metrics are calculated at `26GB /scratch/aal544/AndriyMetrics/AndriyMetrics.csv`.
+The table includes the metrics for _152M_ papers.

 ## Files